Skip to content

 Ash and Tai’s story

-Ash and Tai’s guardian describes how the two teens were targeted by security because they are Aboriginal.
+Ash and Tai are two teens who were targeted by security because they are Aboriginal.
 We explain how the Equal Opportunity Act relates to their situation, and how the Commission can help people who have a similar experience.

-I asked the speak to the store manager and told him what I had observed.
-He was very professional and happy to talk to me about it, but said that without CCTV footage, there was nothing he could do.
+The family of Ash and Tai arranged to meet with the store manager to call out their different treatment.
+She was happy to talk to the families and boys but said that without CCTV footage, there was nothing she could do.

-The incidents portrayed in this story are inspired by real complaints received by the Commission, but all names and other identifying details have been changed.
+The incidents portrayed in this story are inspired by real life situations.

 How does the law apply to Ash and Tai’s situation?